2018 Instructions for Form 109 Exempt Organization Business Income Tax Booklet

 Changes in Use Tax Reported.
 Do not file an amended return to revise the use tax previously reported.
 If the exempt organization has changes to the amount of use tax previously reported on the original tax return, contact the California Department of Tax and Fee Administration.

-For assistance, go to the California Department of Tax and Fee Administration’s website at cdtfa.ca.gov or call their Customer Service Center at 800.400.7115.
+For assistance, go to the California Department of Tax and Fee Administration’s website at cdtfa.ca.gov or call their Customer Service Center at 800-400-7115 or (TTY) 711 (for hearing and speech disabilities).
 For California income tax information, contact the Franchise Tax Board at ftb.ca.gov.

 M. Penalties and Interest